 The AGMA CCRU holds the secretarial responsibility for the Greater Manchester Resilience Forum (GMRF).
 The GMRF is a partnership of agencies including the emergency services from across the Greater Manchester Sub-Region with responsibility for coordinating and overseeing emergency planning.
 Its overall purpose is to ensure that there is an appropriate level of preparedness to enable an effective multi-agency response to emergency incidents which may have significant impact on the communities of Greater Manchester.

-For more information on the activity of the GMRF and on how to prepare for emergencies please see GM Prepared.
+For more information on the activity of the GMRF and on how to prepare for emergencies please visit the Greater Manchester Prepared website:

 Greater Manchester Resilience Strategy

 The Greater Manchester Resilience Strategy, currently in development and due to be launched in 2019, will be a major step in our resilience journey.
 It will confirm Greater Manchester’s international influence and its place as a world leading city region in the development of resilience.
 Most importantly, though, this strategy supports the Greater Manchester Strategy (GMS) and will help it achieve its ambitions for our communities.

 The Greater Manchester Resilience Strategy will be accompanied by a 5-year Implementation Plan that will be refreshed at regular intervals between now and 2030.
 It will set out an ambitious agenda of short, medium and long term actions we need to take to become more resilient.

 Our resilience journey is therefore one that is ongoing.
 We are at a critical moment of time as we use our devolved budgets and powers to reshape local services to meet local needs and we are committed to putting resilience at the heart of this.
 The Greater Manchester Resilience Strategy will ultimately inform where we will implement a range of interventions to improve the future resilience of the city region.